QuaCaTeam/quaca/docs/tutorials/first_calculation.md

 In this tutorial we will show you how to setup your system and how QuaCa generally works.
 A calculation always consists of the following steps:

-1. Plan your physical system and check whether what you are calculating can actually be calculated with QuaCa
+1. Plan the physical system
-2. Convert the parameters you need into appropriate units and populate the input file
+2. Populate the input file
-3. Run QuaCa and check your results
+3. Run QuaCa
+4. Check the results

 Let us adhere to this outline and start by planing our setup.

-## The setup
+## 1. Plan the physical system
 In this tutorial we want to calculate *describe calculation* , which has already been done in *give reference to publication*.
 So essentially we want to reproduce the plot *blabla on page blublu*.